LinkedIn posts, comments, and company events

 Product Launch

 When a company ships a new product, major feature, or platform update, their operations team is under pressure.
 Marketing celebrates while support drowns in tickets and engineering scrambles to patch edge cases.
-Product launch signals decay over 60 days.
+Product-launch context decays over 60 days.

 How it works